 We are lucky here in BC to have a few advantages in the event of an earthquake that Christchurch did not, but we also have our own challenges.

 Apathy.
 Despite BC and New Zealand having similar populations, a much smaller percentage of people in BC have earthquake insurance (about 50%).
 In general, west coast BC seems to have a higher level of apathy when it comes to earthquake preparedness in general, including insurance, emergency kits, and personal emergency planning.
-Only 13% of BC residents say they have a complete emergency plan, and only 39% have at least 3 days of supplies gathered in one place.
+In a recent provincial survey, only 13% of BC residents said they had a complete emergency plan, and only 39% had at least 3 days of supplies gathered in one place.
 When asked why they are not fully prepared, the most common answer is ‘laziness.’

 Neighbouring cities.
 Unlike Christchurch, Victoria has some big neighbouring cities that are also likely to need help in the event of a large earthquake.
 Vancouver and Seattle will likely take precedence for aid due to their size, meaning that Vancouver Island may have longer to wait for outside help than Christchurch did.

 However, the proximity of our neighbours may also prove to be a boon.
 If they suffer minimal damage from a natural disaster, they’ll be well-placed to provide aid to Victoria and the island.

 Wondering what can be done in the face of natural disaster?
 The first step is to take a deep breath and decide to be prepared, not scared.
 From there, it is as easy as following the steps laid out by PreparedBC: know the risks, make a plan, get a kit.